Kamala Harris Addresses Biden Family’s Dealings In Ukraine

 Democratic presidential candidate Kamala Harris recently spoke to reporters about Joe Biden and his son, Hunter, and their role in the Ukraine scandal.
-Biden is currently under fire for allowing Hunter to serve on the for-profit natural gas company Burisma while he was Vice President of the United States.
+Biden is currently under fire for allowing Hunter to serve on the for-profit natural gas company Burisma while he was vice president of the United States.
 In the midst of the Ukraine scandal, Donald Trump and his allies are attempting to shift focus on the Ukraine dealings of the Bidens and are suggesting that Biden intervened in the country’s legal system to help his son.

 Democratic presidential candidate Kamala Harris was recently asked about her thoughts on the situation — the conversation is available on Twitter — and if she, as president, would allow the son or daughter of the Vice President to serve on the board of an oil company outside of the country.